pombredanne/tutorial_ci/README_WIN.md

 https://code.google.com/p/msysgit/downloads/list?q=full+installer+official+git

 A installation wizzard opened and I used the proposed defaults.
 In the "Git Setup" seciton I selected "Run Git from the Windows Command Prompt" because that is what I am going to do.

+Please set the GIT_HOME environment variable to the locaton of git.exe!
+On my test environment this is set to C:\Programme\Git.

+Note: In Jenkins you need to set the git installation folder as well: C:\Programme\Git\bin\git.exe

 Installation